-Press Enter ↵ to solve
+Press Enter ↵ to extract claims

 Quick Explanation